 Medical research literature identifies patients exposed to phenytoin have been identified with associated cerebellar atrophy volume loss.

-What Dilantin Patients say about Cerebral Atrophy:
+What Dilantin Patients say about Cerebellar Atrophy:

 None of my previous neurologists told me anything about Cerebellar Atrophy.
-But my new neurologist seems to think the danger of developing Cerebral Atrophy is a serious concern, and she said I might want to think of switching medications.
+But my new neurologist seems to think the danger of developing Cerebellar Atrophy is a serious concern, and she said I might want to think of switching medications.

-Cerebral atrophy side effects of Dilantin include: Unsteady Movements.
+Cerebellar atrophy side effects of Dilantin include: Unsteady Movements.
 Slow, Unsteady, or Jerky Movements in Arms or Legs.
 Slow or Slurred Speech.
 Small Rapid Eye Movements (Nystagmus)